"Rubber Duckie, you're the one,

 This song is the most popular Sesame Street song even today.
 It reached #16 on the Top 100 chart in 1970, and the song was nominated for a Grammy Award.

-Because the Sesame Street crew has not yet found a rubber duckie that makes the same squeak as the original, the duck from 1970 is still used whenever the song is recorded again.
-45 years--that's a good life for a rubber duck!
+Because the Sesame Street crew has not yet found a rubber duckie that makes the same squeak as the original, the duck from 1970 is still used whenever the song is re-recorded.
+45 years is a good life for a rubber duck!

 Rubber Duck Enthusiasts Everywhere

 Rubber duckies are now pretty much everywhere you go.
-There are rumors of Queen Elizabeth II owning a rubber duckie with an inflatable crown--rumor that increased the sales of the toy by 80% for a short while in England.
+There are rumors of Queen Elizabeth II owning a rubber duckie with an inflatable crown—a rumor that increased the sales of the toy by 80% for a short while in England.

 There are also several rubber duckie races organized around the world.
 Cincinnati, Ohio holds the largest race in the United States: the Freestore Foodbank Rubber Duck Regatta.

 Canada has two major yearly races: one in Saskatoon and one in Halifax.
-In Australia, a yearly race is held in Brisbane to raise funds for the PA Research Foundations.
+In Australia, an annual race is held in Brisbane to raise funds for the PA Research Foundations.
 England holds the record for the biggest rubber duck race held, with 250,000 floating toys.